 Step 2: Identify the CSS Class Containing your Headings

-This is where I really like how customizable the shortcode is.
+This is where I like how customizable the shortcode is.
 We can specify that all the headings in a particular class will be used for the TOC.
 Now every WordPress post or page is usually enclosed in an all-encompassing class called:

 “entry-content”

-So if you want to show everything in an article, then this is the class you want to use.
+So if you want to show everything in an article, this is the class you want to use.
 However, you can also add your own classes to encompass specific sections of the article.
 For example, in the screenshot below, I’ve created a new <div> in the “Text” view of the WordPress editor with the class “tocview”:

 The closing tag of the div is at the end of the article.
 This way, only that specific section will be included in the TOC.
 It’s perfect!
 So create the class with your headings or use the default “entry-content”.